-Suburban Schools' Program for Students Who are Deaf and Hard of Hearing
+Suburban Schools' Program for Students Who are Deaf or Hard of Hearing

 The Suburban Schools’ Program was started as a cooperative arrangement between Ralston Public Schools, Millard Public Schools, and Papillion-LaVista Community Schools to address the needs of school-age students with hearing loss.
 The program expanded in 2007 to provide services to students birth to 5 years of age.
 The program has grown to include itinerant teachers of the deaf and hard of hearing to provide services to students in their neighborhood schools.
 Currently, Suburban Schools’ Program provides services to students in numerous school districts through contracts with their resident district.

 Suburban Schools’ Program offers itinerant teachers of the deaf and hard of hearing services to provide consultation and direct service to those students whose I.E.P teams have deemed need of services.
 These services are available for students from birth to graduation in their neighborhood schools.

 Suburban Schools’ Program offers center-based services for those students who I.E.P teams have deemed in need of intensive services from a teacher of the deaf and hard of hearing and the opportunity to socialize and have direct communication with other students with hearing loss.
 The services are provided in the Ralston Public Schools’ from preschool through graduation.
 Students in the center-based sites can also receive speech-language services from a speech-language pathologist specializing in working with students with hearing loss who is able to have direct communication with the students.
 Educational interpreters are also available to the student.

 Suburban Schools’ Program offers educational interpreters to provide interpreting services for students whose I.E.P teams have deemed in need of sign language to access instruction and extra-curricular activities.
 This service is available to maintain the student in their neighborhood school.